Checklist: Four Questions You Should Ask Yourself Before Hosting a Meeting

 Post Meeting Checklist

-6. Have you updated the meeting agenda with "Action Items" and "Key Points" so that everyone can refer back to what needs to be accomplished?
+6. Have you updated the meeting agenda with "Action Items" and "Key Points" so everyone can refer back to what needs to be accomplished?

 Your future self will thank you for being so thorough today.